octopus-network/octopus-docs/src/maintain/validator-deploy-manually.md

 sudo apt install make clang pkg-config libssl-dev build-essential
 ```

-For other platforms, please refer to the [document of Substrate Developer Hub](https://substrate.dev/docs/en/knowledgebase/getting-started/#1-build-dependencies)。
+For other OSs, please refer to the [document of Substrate Developer Hub](https://substrate.dev/docs/en/knowledgebase/getting-started/#1-build-dependencies)。

-### Deploy validator node
+### Deploy Validator Node

-#### 1. Get the Appchain node binary
+#### 1. Get the Appchain Node Binary

 You can generate the Appchain node binary by compiling the source code from the Appchain repo.
 Of course, you can also fetch the compiled binary directly from the release page of the Appchain repo.

-To compile the source code to generate a node binary, execute the following command.
+To compile the source code to generate a node binary, execute the following command:

 ```bash
 git clone https://github.com/octopus-network/barnacle.git